shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 It would be great if you are in Toronto by <b> Tuesday May 5th</b>, so we can party our asses off on Wednesday, Thursday and Friday.

-I will be throwing a Pre-Party before the wedding.
-The date and location of this is TBD but it will most likely be on <b>Friday May 8th</B> in Downtown Toronto.
+I will be throwing a Pre-Party on <b>Friday May 8th</B> in Downtown Toronto.